oddpetersson/gocube-protocol/README.md

 - Enable notifications for the TX characteristic service

 The following notifications are sent without requests:
 - 3D tracking: 15 notifications per second (MsgOrientation).
-These notifications can be disabled and enabled
+These notifications can be disabled or enabled
 - Rotations: one message each time a face is rotated (MsgRotation)

 The following notifications can be requested: